Motorcycle armor: Viscoelastic

 The use of viscoelastic materials in motorcycle armor has allowed for hand (glove) elbow, knee, shoulder, tail-bone, and back armor to be manufactured in a soft and pliable state at rest.
 Upon the introduction of shock the armor adopts extremely rigid and protective properties.
-Examples of this armor are SAS-TEC, SW, D3O, Knox MicroLock, EXO-TEC and TF armor.
+Examples of this armor are RHEON, SAS-TEC, SW, D3O, Knox MicroLock, EXO-TEC and TF armor.
 They are currently being used in jackets, trousers and suits by manufacturers such as KOMINE, REV'IT!, Firstgear, BMW Apparel, Fieldsheer, Scorpion, Rukka, Klim, Aerostich, Worse for Wear, and Hideout Leather.

 Viscoelastic armor is soft and body-forming until it is impacted.
 At impact it reacts quickly to form a rigid mass.
 D3O armor hardens edge-to-edge.
 Sas-Tec armor is considered to be a progressive reactive armor in that it hardens to a degree sufficient to counter the force.
 The material prevents trauma to the human body by three methods: